SATHIYAMSHIVASHANKAR/ASABLE-555-TIMER---AUTODESK-EAGLE/README.md

 ***
 step 2: Allocate nessasary grid lines value in the grid section such that the editor page comes with the sutable grid lines
 ***
-step 3: Using add components tool take the respective parts and place it in the schematic with refernce to the circuit diagram.
-Refer the data sheet to allocate the values to the components.
+step 3: Using Add components tool, take the respective parts and place it in the schematic with refernce to the circuit diagram.
 ***
-step 4: Now connect the components in the schematic using net tool.
+step 4: Now connect the components in the schematic using Net tool.
 ***
-step 5: By using value tool assign the values of resistors, capacitors.
+step 5: Refer the data sheet to allocate the values to the components by using Value tool.
 ***
-step 6: Now create a board, such that the diamentions of the board must be 60*50 mm.
+step 6: Its is mandatory to create a Net class for the ciruit made in Schematic.
+Create a net class, name it as Power and add the nessasary values to the Member section.
+Enter the respective terms to Default and Power sections.
 ***
-step 7: Move the components into the board and route the components using Air Routeing tool.
+step 7: To frame the entire circuit, select a Frame of your choice in Add components tool.
 ***
+step 8: Now create a board, such that the diamentions of the board must be 60*50 mm.
+***
+step 9: Move the components into the board and route the components using Air Routeing tool.
+***
-step 8: Select polygon tool and extend its streach to the entire board.
+step 10: Select Polygon tool and extend its strech to the entire board.
 Name it as Ground.
-Now by appling Ratsnest tool the polygon (ground) gets activated.
+Now by appling Ratsnest tool, the polygon (ground) gets activated.
 ***
-step 9: To give the name to board use Name tool.
+step 11: To give the name to board use Name tool.
 Enter the appropriate name and place it on the board with the Name Layer activated.
 ***
-step 10: Drill four holes in each corner.
-By accessing Manufacturing tool we will get to know about the completed pcb board
+step 12: Drill four holes in each corner using Hole tool.
+By accessing Manufacturing tool we will get to know about the completed PCB board.
 ***